Dimitri Van den Bergh: 2021

-Van den Bergh qualified for the 2021 Nordic Darts Masters where he defeated Sweden's Johan Engström 6-4 in the first round, and defeated Gary Anderson 10-8 in the Quarter finals before he lost to Fallon Sherrock 11-10 in the semi finals.
+Van den Bergh qualified for the 2021 Nordic Darts Masters where he defeated Sweden's Johan Engström 6-4 in the first round, and defeated Gary Anderson 10-8 in the quarter finals before he lost to Fallon Sherrock 11-10 in the semi-finals.

 2022

 At the 2022 PDC World Darts Championship, Van den Bergh suffered a shock second round defeat to Florian Hempel.
 At the Masters he reached the second round, defeating Ian White 6-1 in round 1 with a 105.31 average, but then losing 10-9 to Jonny Clayton in round 2.
 In June 2022, Van den Bergh won the 2022 Nordic Darts Masters, defeating Benjamin Drue Reus, Gerwyn Price and Michael Smith en route to a final against Gary Anderson which the Belgian won 11–4.

 2023

-At the 2023 PDC World Championship, Van den Bergh reached the quarterfinals for the third time and was finally able to progress further, seeing off Jonny Clayton 5-3, and as a result became the first Belgian player to reach the semi-finals of a PDC World Championship. before succumbing to a 6–0 defeat to Michael van Gerwen.
+At the 2023 PDC World Championship, Van den Bergh reached the quarterfinals for the third time and was finally able to progress further, seeing off Jonny Clayton 5–3, and as a result became the first Belgian player to reach the semi-finals of a PDC World Championship, before being beaten 6–0 by Michael van Gerwen.
+In the same year, he and Kim Huybrechts represented Belgium on the World Cup of Darts.
+However, the two darters seemed to ignore each other during their first game.
+According to several media, the two players were having an unknown conflict, which they did not solve before the match started.
+Van den Bergh and Huybrechts did not really explain their behaviour after the game.